jtpils/FixedCNN/README.md

-### Fixed-point Convolutional Neural Networks Simulation Library in MATLAB
+### Fast CPU-based Multicore Parallel Fixed-point Convolutional Neural Networks Simulation Library

-The motivation for this project is creating a general library which can simulate a CNN with fixed-point operations.
-Since python is poor in fixed-point calculation support, I try to write the project in MATLAB thoroughly.
+The motivation for this project is creating a general library which can simulate a CNN with fixed-point operations fast.
+Since **Python** is poor in fixed-point calculation support, I try to write the project in MATLAB thoroughly.
 While the fi object in MATLAB can conviniently express fixed-point(FP) operations, there are still many functions in MATLAB that don't support fi.
 So I have to rewrite a lot of basic functions such as conv2d etc step by step.

 ### Project Progress
 Several fundamental functions have been completed and carried on in a parallel way as possible.
 The comprehensive review of all functions as below: